robnog/tryit-jssip/README.md

 # tryit-jssip
-This project provides an webRTC client that can be used to connect to a public Server.
+This project provides an webRTC client that can be used to connect to a public webRTC Server.